catherinaxu/cs224s/README.md

 # cs224s
-TextCNN, cnn.py, cnn2.py, asdf, are all adapted from Denny Britz's implementation of Text CNN:https://github.com/dennybritz/cnn-text-classification-tf
+TextCNN, cnn.py, cnn2.py, things to do with CNN are all adapted from Denny Britz's implementation of Text CNN:https://github.com/dennybritz/cnn-text-classification-tf

 RNN-LSTM is adapted from the MNIST LSTM example